Another Fun Trip with GO London: Two Days of Hiking in Snowdonia

 Besides history, geology, and botany, Snowdon also has a lot to give on the mythology side of things.
 There is no doubt that King Arthur killed the Giant Rhita on the mountain and buried him under the summit cairn.
 Strictly speaking, the scientific evidence is slightly less abundant for the fact that the water monster Afanc and a bunch of fairies were frequent customers here.

-PUB DINNER
+PUB DINNER WITH GO LONDON

 At around 4pm we arrived back in the village at the local pub, five minutes’ walk from our hostel, and had a pint or two each.
 The dinner reservation was for 8pm and the food was delicious.
 It emerged that the two younger runners were going to attempt to run up to the summit of Snowdon the following morning, then back down to the bunkhouse, all before breakfast.